medialab/minet/docs/cli.md

                                 breaking.
 Defaults to 20.
   --only-shortened              Whether to only attempt to resolve urls that are
                                 probably shortened.
-  -X METHOD, --request METHOD   The http method to use.
+  -X, --request METHOD          The http method to use.
 Will default to GET.
   --separator SEPARATOR         Character used to split the url cell in the CSV
                                 file, if this one can in fact contain multiple urls.
-  -t THREADS, --threads THREADS
-                                Number of threads to use.
+  -t, --threads THREADS         Number of threads to use.
 Defaults to 25.
   --throttle THROTTLE           Time to wait - in seconds - between 2 calls to
                                 the same domain.
 Defaults to 0.2.
   --timeout TIMEOUT             Maximum time - in seconds - to spend for each